JanetMarieDarby/worsley-institute-uk-site/src/pages/index.md

 Or if you would like to apply for a place, please submit an [application](https://form.jotformeu.com/202513369494358).

-We look forward to hearing from you!
+We look forward to hearing from you.

 ---